amazon-science/sentence-representations/README.md

 ## Sentence Representations Learning with Transformers

-This framework provides implementations of our models developped for sentence representation learning.
+This framework provides implementations of our models developed for sentence representation learning.
 The following publications are implemented in this repo,

 - DSE [Learning Dialogue Representations from Consecutive Utterances (NAACL 2022)](https://www.amazon.science/publications/learning-dialogue-representations-from-consecutive-utterances).
 Checkout our implementations [here](https://github.com/amazon-research/dse)